CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-symfony.md

 Make sure that Symfony send error level logs to error_log, then you will be able to read them in clever-cloud log console.

-Here is an exemple of monolog configuration that stores all log messages during a request but only writes them only if one of the messages reaches error level, and in all cases passes all error level message to error_log:
+Here is an exemple of monolog configuration that stores all log messages during a request but only send them to error_log if one of the messages reaches error level:

 ```
 monolog: